XenonHedgehog/FNF-AlexJModAssets/Art/Old/README.md

 • Untitled115.ipv - the old game over animation for Alex.

 • Alex Icons.ipv - This is an updated version of the remaining Alex icons.
 There are extras too such as beta Alex icon (back then I made him blue) and a newer beta Alex icon.

+There were more in the OLD folder's UNUSED folder